ninglab/eCeLLM/README.md

 substitute identification, query-product ranking, answerability prediction, and answer generation.
 ECInstruct is split into training sets, validation sets, IND test sets, and OOD test sets.

+We also provide the product labels for the test set of query-product ranking task in `/data_label/label.json`, which can be used for evaluating.
+Please check https://github.com/amazon-science/esci-data for more details.

 ## eCeLLM Models
 The models are available in [Hugging Face](https://huggingface.co/NingLab).